Reduce the impact of marketing aimed at children (Indicator 23)

 In connection with the introduction of the new scheme, it was announced that the MFU would be in effect for two years after which the scheme would be evaluated.
 The Norwegian Directorate of Health was commissioned by the Ministry of Health and Care Services to carry out the evaluation.
 In January 2017, the Norwegian Directorate of Health submitted its evaluation to the Ministry of Health and Care Services.

-In 2023, the Ministry of Health and Care Services and the Ministry of Children and Families have set up a working group to investigate and propose measures to better protect children against the marketing of unhealthy foods and beverages.
+In 2023, the Ministry of Health and Care Services and the Ministry of Children and Families established a working group to investigate and propose measures to better protect children against the marketing of unhealthy foods and beverages.
 In June 2023, a majority in the Norwegian Parliament voted for a ban on the marketing of unhealthy foods and beverages aimed at anyone under the age of 18.
 The Government was asked by the Parliament to legislate such a ban the same year.

 International collaboration

-A Nordic protocol has been developed (2016) in order to conduct a survey of the marketing of unhealthy food and drink aimed at children and youth.
-Norway has had project management.
-The Nordic protocol has been used as the basis for the survey of marketing of food aimed at children (2016) as a component of the evaluation of the self-regulatory scheme.
+A Nordic protocol (2016) has been developed in for mapping the marketing of unhealthy foods and beverages aimed at children and youth.
+The Norwegian Directorate of Health has been responsible for project management The protocol has been used as the basis for mapping marketing of foods aimed at children (2016), as part of the evaluation of the self-regulatory scheme.

 Breastmilk and breastfeeding are of great importance for infant and maternal health, respectively.
-In Norway, marketing of breast milk substitutes and other food products for infants and young children is regulated by EC regulations.
+In Norway, marketing of breast milk substitutes and other food products for infants and young children is regulated by EU regulations.
 These regulations only partially cover the recommendations in the World Health Organization’s International Code of Marketing of Breast-Milk Substitutes.
 Digital marketing of breast milk substitutes is a significant problem because it is not fully covered by either the regulations or the Code.
 There is a need for clarification of the regulations, as well as more restrictive policies.
 Cross promotion is an example of a widely used marketing strategy that should be more strictly regulated.

 Global indicator definition